teecke/gp-passbolt/README.md

 5. Start with `docker-compose up -d`.

-6. Open the url <http://localhost:10080> or <https://localhost:10443> in a browser to access to the Passbolt gui and complete the configuration.
+6. Open the url <https://localhost:10443> in a browser to access to the Passbolt gui and complete the configuration.

 7. Manage backups of your files: